seannyD/OutlookEmailHighlighter/README.md

 Login to your outlook inbox in Chrome.

+I'm assuming you're using the "Orange" outlook theme (can change in Settings > Theme)

 Click the stylebot icon in the menu (labelled "css") and click "open stylebot".

 Click "Edit css" button at the bottom of the window that appears.